Ottosen, Iowa

 Ottosen is a city in Humboldt County, Iowa, United States.
 The population was 40 in the 2020 census, a decline from 61 in 2000.

 History

+Ottosen, Iowa was founded in 1896 when Chris Ottosen, a grain dealer in Russel Switch, Iowa petitioned the postmaster general to have a post office.
+It was rejected because of a similar name in use, so Senator Dolliver resubmitted it under the name of Ottosen.
 Much of the town burned in a fire in the mid 20th century and was never rebuilt.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.57 sqmi, all land.